THE STORY OF CABEL T-B RECORDING

 the recording winds down with Dino and Kelly setting up the next recording,

-"The Ray Ferry controversy".
+"The Ray Ferry Controversy".
 Finally, Dino ends the recording with

 the original classic "Interview with Ray Ferry".
-Some of this recording

 Overall, this recording kicks ass!